diskuv/dkml-ghmirror/contributors/doc/CompilingInDepth.rst

 Compiling OCaml in Depth
 ========================

-We will begin the discussion with an overview of how OCaml is compiled.
-We will see that one OCaml system is used to compile another OCaml system ... the OCaml system you have on your machine.
-That understanding of one system compiling another will be essential to understanding how the cross-compilation works.
+We will begin with an overview of how OCaml is compiled.
+We will see that a boot OCaml system is used to compile the OCaml system you have on your machine.

-We will come back to cross-compilation at the end.
-The second part of the discussion is how C is compiled and assembly language are compiled, and where the C and assembly language compilers get invoked.
+The second part is how C and assembly language are compiled, and where the C and assembly language compilers get invoked.

 Then we will discuss how cross-compilation typically works in the C language.

-Finally we will conclude with how cross-compilation works in OCaml.
+Finally we'll use the understanding we've gained for how one OCaml system compiles another system to understand how cross-compilation works in OCaml.

 How OCaml is compiled
 ---------------------